vanyakosmos/reactor/README.md

 (groups only)

-Apply special action by adding prefix to message caption.
+Apply special action by adding prefix to message's text/caption.

 ```
 # force bot to ignore message